Melbourne artist and painter, Dionne Chambers grew up

 With a love of all things boyish she earned the nickname

 ‘Billy the Kid’ from her father, now signing her artwork TomboyBill.

-working for a major publishing house.
+later training and working as graphic designer for a major publishing house.

 With a yearning for the more traditional art never quite leaving her

-and inspired by such artists as Brett Whiteley and Jean-Michel Basquiat she decided to pick up
+and inspired by art hero, Jean-Michel Basquiat she decided to pick up

-“TomboyBill's artwork has large, expressive heads that seem to be between human and animal -
+'TomboyBill's artwork has large, expressive heads that seem to be between human and animal -

 - Helen Brack -

 (Catty Bird Man exhibition)